 SmartBiz was founded in 2013 with the goal of streamlining the Small Business Administration (SBA) loan application process to make the process faster and more efficient for businesses and more cost effective for banks.
 The company currently works with Golden Pacific Bank to provide businesses with an online application that lets them pre-qualify for SBA loans in as short five minutes.
-Businesses can obtain SBA loans from $5,000 to $350,000 with 10-year terms and interest rates of 6% to 8%.
+Businesses can obtain SBA loans from $5,000 to $5 million with ten year terms and interest rates of 6.5+ percent.

 SmartBiz provides access to SBA loans in varying amounts that businesses can use for working capital, debt refinancing, real estate purchases, and business acquisition.
-With 10-year term rates, these loans offer small companies an affordable option to maintain or grow their businesses.
+With ten year terms, these loans offer small companies an affordable option to maintain or grow their businesses.
 Although only in operation a short time, SmartBiz has had success and claims it is the “#1 marketplace for online SBA loan originations.”

-SBA loans obtained through SmartBiz have a 7-9% APR compared to loans from cash advance lenders whose APRs can range from 20-100%, making a SmartBiz SBA loan substantially more cost effective than loans from many other lenders.
+SBA loans obtained through SmartBiz have a 6.5+ percent APR compared to loans from cash advance lenders whose APRs can range from 20-90 percent, making a SmartBiz SBA loan substantially more cost effective than loans from many other lenders.

 Automated Application Process with Fast Approval